Afrikaans grammar

-This article describes the grammar of Afrikaans, a language spoken in South Africa and Namibia from the Indo-European, West Germanic, Low Franconian language family, which arose at the southern tip of Africa under the influence of various other languages and language groups.
+This article describes the grammar of Afrikaans, a language in the Low Franconian family spoken primarily in South Africa and Namibia, which arose in the Dutch Cape Colony under the influence of various other languages and language groups.

 The article discusses, among other things, the various synonyms for Afrikaans concepts, common language errors, spelling patterns, the compound and non-compound spelling of words and writing and punctuation marks.
-It also discusses abbreviations and acronyms, the different types of parts of speech that one finds in Afrikaans, gender, plural and diminutive as well as intensive forms, loanwords and language concepts.
+It also discusses abbreviations and acronyms, the different types of parts of speech that one finds in Afrikaans, gender, plural and diminutive as well as intensive word forms, loanwords and language concepts.
 The article also focuses on the different parts of speech found in the Afrikaans language, syntax and sentence analysis, gives an overview of literary terminology and finally focuses on figurative and rhetorical language and literary stylistic devices.

 Standardised Afrikaans

-Like in a lot of languages, there are regional spoken dialects of Afrikaans, but there is also a standardised written form.
+As is the case with many languages, there are regional spoken dialects of Afrikaans, but there is also a standardised written form.
 Standardised Afrikaans is the form used in dictionaries and most magazines and newspapers written in Afrikaans.